-Free educational materials on the foundations of public health and opportunities to educate middle school students on these topics.
+Providing access to educational materials on the foundations of public health to inform youth-led health equity initiatives.

 Heman is an accessible healthcare researcher and activist.
 He was named TIME Magazine's "Kid of the Year" in 2024 and was previously awarded the title of "America's Top Young Scientist".
 He founded CareForAll to help bring more young people together under the shared goal of promoting equitable, accessible, and high-quality healthcare for all.